 - For SSB based inter-frequency measurement, if the measurement gap requirement information is reported by the UE, a measurement gap configuration may be provided according to the information.
 Otherwise, a measurement gap configuration is always provided in the following cases: - If the UE only supports per-UE measurement gaps; - If the UE supports per-FR measurement gaps and any of the serving cells are in the same frequency range of the measurement object. - For SSB based intra-frequency measurement, if the measurement gap requirement information is reported by the UE, a measurement gap configuration may be provided according to the information.
-Otherwise, a measurement gap configuration is always provided in the following case: - Other than the initial BWP, if any of the UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP.
+Otherwise, a measurement gap configuration is always provided in the following case: - Other than the initial BWP, if any of the UE or RedCap UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP, and for RedCap UE, are not configured with NCD-SSB for serving cell measurement.